Pittsboro, North Carolina: Chatham County Courthouse fire

 On March 25, 2010, the Chatham County Courthouse, while undergoing a $415,000 exterior renovation, caught fire.
 Smoke was first reported in the area around 4:15 pm; the fire was dispatched to the Pittsboro Fire Department around 4:45 pm.
 By 5 pm, smoke was reported to be rising from out of the clock tower, which was surrounded by scaffolds.
 The building was evacuated safely.

 The building suffered severe damage to the clock tower and the third floor.
 It was reported that the fire had destroyed all the computers and records, but there were offsite copies and the information was recoverable.

 On March 26, 2010, at approximately 1:30 am, the clock tower collapsed onto the main building, but the building as a whole was damaged only on the second floor.
 Damage in the rest of the building was from water and smoke effects.
 Overall 11 fire departments participated in the fire efforts.

 The fire marshal's investigation into the fire determined that it was caused by a soldering torch that ignited wood near the soffit.
 Workers attempted to extinguish the blaze, but were unsuccessful.
 On March 31, 2010, the Chatham County Commissioners voted to rebuild the courthouse.
 It reopened on April 20, 2013.

 City government

 The mayor of Pittsboro is elected at-large.
-The current mayor is Cindy Perry.
+The current mayor is Kyle Shipp.
 The town's five members of the Board of Commissioners are also elected at-large.
 They are Pamela Baldwin, J.A.
-(Jay) Farrell, Kyle Shipp, John Bonitz, and James Vose.
-The Board of Commissioners hires a town manager to administer daily operations of the city; the current town manage is Chris Kennedy.
-Manager Morgan assumed office after former Manager Bryan Gruesbeck resigned at the request of the Board in January 2020.
+(Jay) Farrell, John Foley, John Bonitz, and James Vose.
+The Board of Commissioners hires a town manager to administer daily operations of the city; the current town manager is Jonathan Franklin.

 Pittsboro holds elections for the Mayor and three seats on the Board of Commissioners every four years in the off-year after each midterm election.
 Two Pittsboro Commissioners are elected in the off-year after each presidential election.

 Pittsboro Police is directed by Chief Shorty Johnson.
 Serving Pittsboro's 4,000 residents, the department comprises 8 patrolmen, 1 community police officer, 1 lead investigator and 1 lieutenant.